Date: 27 March 2017. Sailboat in

 morning before 0900 my batteries were fully charged.
 Life is good in

 Gulfport.
-I can't wait to return.
+I cannot wait to return.

 Does your battery charging come from a generator or